From The Archives

 Setlist: Do The Robot/ Run Down/ One Way Street/ Lipstick On Your Collar/ Demolition Girl/ Nights In Venice/ Runaway [Del Shannon]/ Wild About You [Andy James/Missing Links]/ River Deep Mountain High [Phil Spector/Ike & Tina Tuner]/ Erotic Neurotic/ Orstralia/ Kissin' Cousins/ (I'm) Stranded/ This Perfect Day.

-Photo: Photo of exterior credit Sean McCarthy.
+Photo: Photo of exterior credit David Newton.

 Note 2: Barbarella's, opened in 1972 was initially a disco venue that turned into a live rock venue, and became legendary by hosting punk bands in 1975/76.
 It closed in August 1979.